Nagbahal Hiti: History

-Not much is known about the history of Nagbahal Hiti, but there is one indication of its age: A stele in a corner of the hiti basin, with four reliefs of different Buddhas, dates from the 8th century.
+Not much is known about the history of Nagbahal Hiti, but there is one indication of its age: A stele in a corner of the hiti basin dates from the 8th century.
+The stele shows four reliefs of different Buddhas: Sakyamuni Buddha, Vajrapani, Padmapani Lokeswor and Maitreya.

 Architecture

 The basin (or hitigah) of the hiti is a rectangle of 4.40 m deep, surrounded by a parapet.
 There are terraces on two levels, the lowest of which is 1.30 m from the bottom.
 The spout area is 7.17 m long.
 This includes a spout niche of about 2 m deep.
 The spout area is 7.92 m wide, with the niche being 3.75 m wide.

 The walls of the hiti are made of brick, with the edges lined with stone.
 The two terraces have their floors covered with telia tiles (traditional brick tiles from Nepal), while the bottom floor has stone tiles.
 The walls and floors of the basin have been made waterproof by coating them with an almost foot-thick layer of a special type of black mud.
 This prevents water from the surrounding soil from seeping in.

 The entrance to the hiti is at the south corner: Behind a covered gate, a flight of stairs leads to the level of the lowest terrace, where it turns left to the bottom of the basin.

 Three makara spouts are protruding from the east facing wall; one in the niche and two on both sides next to the niche.
 A chaitya can be seen above the middle spout.
 The south facing basin wall has a tutedhara (overflow reservoir) with two taps; one has the shape of a lion and the other of a lioness.

 The staircase of the hiti is dominated by a life size statue of the Buddha in Abhayamudra.
 The walls of the basin carry several reliefs, for instance a relief of Ganesha and two Lokeshvara sculptures.